 Every employee deserves a healthy and safe work environment, and HR helps setting office standards that ensure that.

 Many organizations use software and digital help that alleviates this task because HR has to handle a lot of paperwork, such as tax laws and requirements, job applications, workers' contracts, and payroll documentation.

-However, these are the best HR practices for 2020 that can help a company achieve its potential amidst the pandemic.
+However, these are the human resource best practices for 2024 that can help a company achieve its potential amidst the pandemic.

 COVID-19 is highlighting the need to keep employees healthy and take care of their well-being.
 Therefore, HR should develop and maintain standards that ensure a safe workplace where hires love to be and can perform well.

 Just like everyone else, employees hate uncertainties and doubts, which is why you should have an open-management and a lead transparent business.
 Keep your employees updated and in the loop with the company's on-going as that will increase their loyalty and productivity.

 One of the best ways to ensure a company will reach the desired levels of profitability while also keeping employees efficient is to create bonuses according to the teams and individual performance and success.

 A company should ensure that their evaluation system is tailored to its corporate goals and that all performance reports are transparent and available to employees.
 It's recommendable to track their work throughout the year and base evaluation on achievements.

 All organization's personnel should receive genuine insights into their performance and what they can do better.
 A system that allows all-encompassing feedback from all team members, including seniors.
 Ensure that everyone receives constructive criticism and advice.